AloisSeckar/nuxt-ignis/docs/2-1-configuration.md

 ### Defu-merge

 Handling varying configuration options could become tricky pretty fast.
-That's why Nuxt Ignis uses [`unjs/defu`](https://github.com/unjs/defu) which is the smart tool for deep merging (config) objects together.
+That's why Nuxt itself uses [`unjs/defu`](https://github.com/unjs/defu) which is the smart tool for deep merging (config) objects together.
 It allows to supply default values while being able to override them with user-defined values.

+Nuxt Ignis is also leveraging `defu` wherever possible.
 Thanks to that, you are almost never constrained by Nuxt Ignis defaults.
-You can add or change almost every config, while you are always backed by a sensible default.

-This is used when `nuxt.config.ts` is being scaffolded and also when constructing config files for certain features that rely on them.
+You can add or change almost every config, while you are always backed by a sensible default provided by us.
+The most significant usage is when final `nuxt.config.ts` is being scaffolded prior to build phase and also for constructing config files for certain features that rely on them.

 This principle is addressed as _"defu-merge"_ throughout the docs and in source codes comments.